 Earlier in the Past?
 Present?
 Future?

-Sasuke rubbed the bandages covering his eyes lightly in an effort to stop the unbearable itching that he couldn't seem to reach and fidgeted with the edge of his shirt.
-After fruitlessly trying to fall back asleep (unfortunately, there was only so much one person could sleep in a day), he had resorted to pacing in his room for the last two hours.
+Sasuke rubbed the bandages covering his eyes in an effort to stop the unbearable itching that he couldn't seem to reach and fidgeted with the edge of his shirt.
+After fruitlessly trying to fall back asleep (unfortunately, there was only so much one person could sleep in a day), he had resorted to pacing in his room for the last few hours.
 Patience was no longer Sasuke's strong suit, and hadn't been for some time.
 When were these damned eyes going to be fixed?
 He wanted to be in top form, he wanted to fight Naruto, he wanted to wipe out Konoha, and he wanted to do it all.
 Right.
 Now.

-Knowing Madara was around the hideout somewhere, Sasuke resorted to wandering through the base blindly and he had just finished memorizing thirteen distinct wall textures from feeling his way through the halls when he heard voices.
+Knowing Madara was around the hideout somewhere, Sasuke resorted to wandering through the base blindly and he had just finished memorizing five distinct wall textures from feeling his way through the halls when he heard voices.

 Madara was speaking, "-still don't see how this would be of any use to us."

 "How could a time travel jutsu not be of use to us?"
-Kabuto responded after a brief pause.
+Kabuto responded after a pause.

 The unknown voice spoke up.
 "C'mon, just think of the possibilities!
 You'd be able to go back in time, right past wrongs.
 Change the future.
 You're still having some difficulties capturing the jinchuriki, right?
 It's easy.
 Go back in time and catch them off-guard, when they're unable to defend themselves."

-"I can't even begin to count the ways in which that hypothetical scenario is implausible.
+"I can't even begin to count the ways in which that scenario is implausible.
 And pointless," Madara drawled.

 "Yeah, yeah.
 How about this, then?
 Travel back to your fight with Hashirama Senju at the Valley of the End.
 How does the title Uchiha Madara, The First Hokage sound?
 It's music to the ears, I tell ya!"